aescobarr/nhc-georef/README.md

 #### Database

-Georef uses a Postgresql + Postgis database.
+Georef uses a Postgresql 9+ with Postgis database.
 You can install it like this:

 ```
 sudo apt install postgresql-10